Double Draw Poker Rules

 Seven to Deuce Lowball

 In other words the best poker hand possible is 2-3-4-5-6-7.
-The hand A-2-3-4-5 is not deemed a straight, but only A with a 5 kicker.
+The hand A-2-3-4-5 is not deemed a straight, but only Ace High with a five kicker.

 Note: The best poker hand is 7-5-4-3-2 of at least two different suits.
 Straights and flushes count against a player, and aces are considered high only.
 Before the draw, an exposed card of 7, 5, 4, 3, or, 2 must be taken.
-Any other exposed card must be replaced (including a 6).
+Any other exposed card must be replaced (including a six).